bqchristie/fuudapi/README.md

 ## Proxying the App in NGINX

-As requested, a sample nginx.conf file is avialbable in the root directory and demonstrates how we'd proxy the app so that it would be available on port 80.
+As requested, a sample nginx.conf file is available in the root directory and demonstrates how we'd proxy the app so that it would be available on port 80.

 ## Testing and Docs
 Jest Unit test can be run with